 Finally, remind participants that Module 1 allows them to practise their own action research activities.
 For example, they are introduced to 'Mountain diagrams'.
 At the top they put their goal, what they want to achieve.
 On the mountain they draw the barriers they encounter in reaching this goal, and the solutions they could try or have tried to overcome these barriers.
-These diagrams were then displayed and each group visited the displays during a gallery walk where a member of the group whose display it was, explained it and answered questions.
+These diagrams are then displayed and each group visit the displays during a gallery walk where a member of the group whose display it is, explains it and answers questions.